 2tbs ground cardamom seeds from about 20 pods

 ¼ cup water

 1 tbs ground cardamon seeds from about 10 pods

 1 tbs caster sugar

-Spread the filling evenly over the dough.
+- Spread the filling evenly over the dough.
 Fold up the bottom third of the dough into the middle, followed by folding the top third over to form a smaller rectangle.
-Gentle roll this out again a little.
+Gently roll this out again a little.

 - Using a sharp knife, but ideally a pizza cutter, cut the dough in half width ways, then cut each half in half again.
 You will now have 4 quarters.
 Cut each of those into 3 strips.
 You will now have 12 strips.

 - Cut each strip in half length ways but DO NOT CUT ALL THE WAY, leave a 1-inch piece at the end of each strip still connected.